Aniiket04/Clustering-Techniques-for-Data-Insights/README.md

 km=KMeans(n_clusters=3)
 km
 ```
 'n_clusters=3' initializes a K-Means clustering model with 3 clusters.
-This means the algorithm will attempt to partition the data into 3 distinct groups based on similarity.<br>
+This means the algorithm will attempt to partition the data into 3 distinct groups based on similarity.

 **4.2 Step-2**
 ```python
 y_predicted=km.fit_predict(df[['Age','Income']])